 Experience the best of Myanmar in 1 week!
 There’s a lot to see & do but if you’re short on time, check out our 7 day Myanmar itinerary & discover the top 4 places to visit!

 7 Day Myanmar Itinerary

 Most visitors will touchdown at Yangon International Airport & dive head-first into Myanmar’s largest & most chaotic city!

 * Don’t forget to purchase travel insurance before any trip to Myanmar.
-We’ve been using World Nomads for over 10 years – it’s the best-value provider we’ve found & we’ve also never had any issues on the few occasions we’ve had to make a claim.
+We’ve been using World Nomads for over 10 years – it’s the best-value provider we’ve found but there are important things to consider.

 All the action is located in Downtown Yangon where the streets are crammed with markets & bumper-to-bumper traffic.

 Street hawkers sell everything under the sun while food vendors prepare the tastiest local food in all of the country.